 \subsection{Nodal targets}

-Definition~\ref{D.moduli.rel.or} extends to nodal targets, as long as we include maps with rubber components over both the marked points and the nodes of the target.
-Assume $\Si_0$ is a nodal real marked curve with an ordered pair $\{x^\pm\}$ of conjugate nodes and $r$ other pairs of conjugate marked points $V_0$.
-Then the relative real moduli space \best \ov\M^\R_{d, \chi, \vec \mu}(\Si_0, V_0) \eest is defined as in Definition~\ref{D.moduli.rel.or} except that $\Si[m]$ is replaced by the building $\Si_0[m]$ obtained by rescaling $\Si_0$ at both the marked points and the nodes.
-Therefore an element of this moduli space is an equivalence class of real $J$-holomorphic maps \best f:C_0 \ra \Si_0[m] \eest satisfying conditions (i)-(iv) of Definition~\ref{D.moduli.rel.or}.
-Now the domain $C_0$ must be nodal and the top stratum $\M^\R(\Si_0, V_0)$ is the subset consisting maps to $\Si_0$ whose domain has no other nodes besides those in the inverse image of the nodes of $\Si_0$.
+Definition~\ref{D.moduli.rel.or} extends verbatim to nodal targets, as long as we include maps with rubber components over both the marked points and the nodes of the target.
+Assume $\Si_0$ is a nodal symmetric marked curve with one ordered pair $\{x^\pm\}$ of conjugate nodes, $r$ pairs of conjugate marked points $V_0$, and no other special points.
+Then the real relative moduli space \best \ov\M^\R_{d, \chi, \vec \mu}(\Si_0, V_0) \eest is defined as in Definition~\ref{D.moduli.rel.or} except that $\Si[m]$ is replaced by a building $\Si_0[m]$ obtained by rescaling $\Si_0$ at both the marked points and the nodes; in particular, chains of spheres are also inserted at the nodes of $\Si_0$, in addition to those inserted at the marked points.
+Therefore an element of this moduli space is an equivalence class of real $J$-holomorphic maps \best f:C_0 \ra \Si_0[m] \eest satisfying conditions (i)-(v) of Definition~\ref{D.moduli.rel.or}.
+Now the domain $C_0$ must be nodal and the top stratum $\M^\R(\Si_0, V_0)$ is the subset consisting of maps to $\Si_0$ whose domain has no other nodes besides those in the inverse image of the nodes of $\Si_0$.

 Recall that \eqref{nor.Si.0} attaches pairs of marked points of $\wt \Si$ to produce the nodes of $\Si_0$; it extends to a map between any building associated to $\wt \Si$ and the corresponding building associated to $\Si_0$.
 The attaching map \bear \eear is then induced by attaching pairs of marked points of both the domain and target to produce nodes (then forgetting the order of these nodes).
 Note that in the domain of \eqref{map.attach.0} the contact points are {\em ordered}; however $\Phi$ factors through the quotient by the diagonal $\Aut(\la)$ action to produce {\em unordered} nodes in its image.